Skip to Main Content

 How to Comply?

-• Submit the final peer-reviewed manuscript from NIH-funded research to PMC via the NIH Manuscript Submission System (NIHMS) immediately upon acceptance for publication.
+• Submit the author-accepted manuscript resulting from NIH-funded research to PMC via the NIH Manuscript Submission System (NIHMS) immediately upon acceptance for publication by the PI or a designee.

-• Submit the final published article resulting from NIH-funded research to PMC by the journals or publishers through their agreements with NIH.
+• Submit the final published article resulting from NIH-funded research to PMC by the journals or publishers through their agreements with the National Library of Medicine (NLM) of NIH or via special arrangements with the author.

 Are There Any Costs?